LucaDeSiena/MuRAT/README.md

 2. Work in the downloaded folder after moving it to an appropriate location on your system.

-3. Check that the IRTools have been downloaded as a zipped folder in the corresponding folder in the working directory.
-Otherwise, download them from <https://github.com/jnagy1/IRtools/tree/ebd70d4036c3cd8c82fc1e17033351491fddf11f>.

-4. Open one of the three input .mlx files, providing a step-by-step explanation of all inputs (*Murat_inputMSH.mlx*, *Murat_inputRomania.mlx*, or *Murat_inputToba.mlx*) and create your own.
+3. Open one of the three input .mlx files, providing a step-by-step explanation of all inputs (*Murat_inputMSH.mlx*, *Murat_inputRomania.mlx*, or *Murat_inputToba.mlx*) and create your own.

-5. Use a velocity model, storing it in the corresponding folder.
+4. Use a velocity model, storing it in the corresponding folder.
 The format is [Latitude, Longitude, Altitude (meters)]

-6. MuRAT works with [SAC files](https://ds.iris.edu/files/sac-manual/) that must be stored in a single folder and corrected for the instrument function.
+5. MuRAT works with [SAC files](https://ds.iris.edu/files/sac-manual/) that must be stored in a single folder and corrected for the instrument function.
 The files must have populated headers.
 Your SAC headers get tested anyway; the result is shown in an Excel file.
 The code takes from the header the following fields:
 ***a)*** The P-wave picking in the reference time of the waveform (in seconds);
 ***b)*** The coordinates of the event in degrees - beware, *the earthquake depth must be in kilometers*;
 ***c)*** The coordinates of the station - beware, *the station elevation must be in meters*;
 ***d)*** The origin time of the event (optional) in seconds.

-7. Run MuRAT3 and select the name of the input file desired.
+6. Run MuRAT4 and select the name of the input file desired.

 *Workflow*
 --------